-Furthermore, you can accentuate your dress with an ornamental girdle—you can have a high girdle, worn underneath the breasts, or a low girdle, worn around the waist.
+Furthermore, you can accentuate your dress with an ornamental girdle—you can have a high girdle, worn under the bust, or a low girdle, worn around the waist.
 Greek style wedding dresses can be quite simplistic, and it’s the details that make it pop.
 Historically, Greek women would actually sew jewellery and ornamentation to their clothes, and fabric was pinned at the shoulder(s) with decorative buttons, brooches (fibulae), and pins (peronai).
 You can add the same sparkle by adding gems or pieces of jewellery.

 Above, clockwise from the top: Pronovias | Victoria Jane Bridal | Vera Wang

 The wreath motif is a hugely popular symbol for Greek wedding dresses, and it looks wonderful.
 It’s compatible with any wedding theme—particularly the earthy, organic Bohemian.
 Vines or wreaths of leaves and flowers used as a crown or belt are a fantastic way to complete the bride’s transformation into a Greek goddess.